Is it a cold, flu, or allergies?

 |Get plenty of rest. |

-Aspirin (ages 18 and up), acetaminophen, or ibuprofen for aches and pains .
+Aspirin (ages 18 and up), acetaminophen, or ibuprofen for aches, nd pains, and fever

 Antiviral medicines (see your doctor)

 |Avoid allergens (things that you’re allergic to) |

 |The National Institutes of Health has developed guidance on treatment of COVID-19, which is regularly updated.
 The U.S. Food and Drug Administration has approved one drug, remdesivir, to treat COVID-19.|

 Avoid close contact with anyone who has a cold.